jcaillon/valet/tests.d/extensions-install/results.approved.md

 9╰──────╯
 INFO     Executing the setup script.
 FAIL     Simulating a fail in the setup script.
-ERROR    The extension setup script failed.
+ERROR    The setup script for the extension ⌜repo-fail⌝ failed.
    ╭────────────────────────────────────────────────────────────────────────────────────────────────────╮
 ░──┤ The setup script for the extension ⌜repo-fail⌝ failed (see above), do you want to continue anyway?
 105│ ╰────────────────────────────────────────────────────────────────────────────────────────────────────╯